sap-tutorials/Tutorials/tutorials/cp-cap-java-deploy-cf/cp-cap-java-deploy-cf.md

     </dependency>
     ```

-### Update `xs-security.json` and `xs-app.json`
+### Update `xs-security.json`

 The XSUAA security descriptor (`xs-security.json`) that describes the roles for your application can be generated from your CDS service definitions.
 It is used to configure your XSUAA service instance and has been generated using the CDS facet `cds add xsuaa` in a previous step.
-The `xs-app.json` has been generated using `cds add approuter` in the previous step.
-Following this tutorial strictly, you don't have an own UI yet in your project.
-In this case you need to remove the `welcomeFile` property.
-Otherwise you'll run into a `Not Found` error after deployment as an `index.html` file is requested that is not available.

-    > For productive applications this is different and the command `cds add approuter` is of course tailored for productive applications.
-That's why we need this extra step here in this starter tutorial.

 1. Open the `xs-security.json` file in SAP Business Application Studio and update the file so it looks like that: